Passenger train: Railcar

 In British and Australian usage, a "railcar" is a self-propelled railway vehicle designed to transport passengers.
 The term is usually used in reference to a train consisting of a single passenger car (carriage, coach) with a driver's cab at one or both ends.
 Some railways, e.g. the Great Western Railway, used the term "railmotor".
 If the railcar is able to pull a full train, it is more likely to be called a "motor coach" or a "motor car".
 The term "railcar" is sometimes also used as an alternative name for the small types of multiple unit that consist of more than one coach.

 Rapid transit

-Rapid transit trains are urban-transport rails that operate on exclusive right-of-way in that pedestrians or vehicles may not access it.
+Rapid transit trains are trains that operate in urban areas on exclusive rights-of-way in that pedestrians and road vehicles may not access them.
+In Europe, rapid transit is widely known as a metro.

 Light rail

 Light rails are electrically powered urban passenger trains that run along an exclusive rights-of-way at ground level, raised structures, tunnels, or in streets.
 Light rail systems generally use lighter equipment that operate at slower speeds to allow for more flexibility in integrating systems into urban environments.